jarus/flask-mongokit/docs/index.rst

     db = MongoKit(app)
     db.register([Task])

 As you can see we create a document model as class *Task* which uses Document from flaskext.mongokit as parent class.
 In this model we describe the structure of our document and we can set a list of required fields and default values.
-The :class:`flaskext.mongokit.Document` is the same like :class:`mongokit.Document` so if you want to know more about the features of the Document class please look into the `MongoKit documentation`_.
+The :class:`flaskext.mongokit.Document` is beside some extensions the same like :class:`mongokit.Document` so if you want to know more about the core features of the Document class please look into the `MongoKit documentation`_.
 For using the the document model we must register it with the connection.
 But we use the :meth:`~flaskext.mongokit.MongoKit.register` method from the :class:`flaskext.mongokit.MongoKit` class.

 Now we need a view to add a new task like this.